wridgeu/github_pages/readme.md

 # projectpages
-Insert the purpose of this project and some intersting infos here
+Just a private repository to store my page in before releasing a build version to the github.io site.

 ## Credits
-This project has been generated with 💙 and [easy-ui5](https://github.com/SAP)
+This project has been generated with [easy-ui5](https://github.com/SAP)